jorgebucaran/hyperapp/README.md

 })
 ```

 We'll use [Babel](https://babeljs.io) to translate JSX to `h` function calls.
 First, install [`@babel/core`](https://www.npmjs.com/package/@babel/core) and [`@babel/plugin-transform-react-jsx`](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx).
 One is the compiler, the other is the JSX to JavaScript plugin.
-Then, add the following configuration to your `.babelrc` file, creating one if you still haven't.
+Then, add the following configuration to your `.babelrc` file, creating one if you haven't already.

 ```json
 {